Series: Here There Be Dragons

 Hotch knew that something had happened that had seemed to upset Reed when Dave had been interrogating Kathy.
 Dave hadn’t told him about anything that happened, and he was sure that he was telling him the truth, so it was something that the older man hadn’t picked up on,

 “So you know Romanian?”
 Morgan asked as he took the seat across from where Reed was sitting alone on one of the smaller tables.
 Morgan slid over an opened bag of peanut butter M&Ms. A few scattered out and Reed grabbed at them with his front claws.
 So it wasn’t just Hotch who had noticed that there was something wrong with the dragon.

 “I know enough of several dialects to be able to converse at least a little with Romany.”

 “What else do you know of the Romany?
 You picked up they were Romany pretty quickly.”
-Morgan reached down and shook the bag so a few more M&Ms spilled out and Reed leaned down and popped one into his mouth.
-A blue one rolled down the table and Reed grabbed it with a claw, tucking it close to body but not eating it.
+Morgan reached down and shook the bag, so a few more M&Ms spilled out, and Reed leaned down and popped one into his mouth.
+A blue one rolled down the table and Reed grabbed it with a claw, tucking it close to the body but not eating it.

 “What?”
 Reed asked.